Stafil0/archived-rtm-calendar-fixer/README.md

 You can specify your timezone in `timezone` field.
 All avaliable timezone formats you can find in `pytz.all_timezones`.

-Use `events` collection for Events calendars and `tasks` collection for Tasks calendars.
+Use `events` typo for Events calendars and `tasks` typo for Tasks calendars.

 Specify `with_estimate` as `true` if you want to remove tasks\events without estimate and vice versa for `false`.
 Param is optional, so if you `not specify it`, nothing will be removed.

+To just fix your calendar, setup it in `fix` section.
+If you also want to merge multiple calendars into one, put them in `merge` section.